charlielee/boats-animator/docs/features/main-window.md

 !!! warning "Warning"
     Please be aware that Boats Animator will overwrite the existing frames in this directory if it has been used for a project before.
 This behaviour will be changed in a future version.

+### Overlays

+#### Grid
+This displays a grid over the preview area in capture mode when the toggle button is selected.
+When enabled, the grid can be configured via a drop-menu and the opacity slider.

+#### Aspect ratio
+This displays a mask of the selected aspect ratio over the preview area when the toggle button is selected.
+When enabled, the mask can be configured via a drop-menu and the opacity slider.